joshbegley/nyt-latest/README.md

 **One Million Lives**\
-`Remembering the people who died from coronavirus – through those who loved them`\
+`Remembering the people who died from coronavirus — through those who loved them.`\
 https://nytimes.com/2020/10/04/podcasts/the-daily/coronavirus-one-million.html?searchResultPosition=1

 **How Does the Electoral College Work and Why Does It Matter?**\